-- Certain funds held by the trust may invest in shares of BDCs.
+- Certain funds held by the trust may invest in senior loans.
+Although senior loans in which the funds invest may be secured by specific collateral, there can be no assurance that liquidation of collateral would satisfy the borrower's obligation in the event of non-payment of scheduled principal or interest or that such collateral could be readily liquidated.
+Senior loans in which the funds invest generally are of below investment grade credit quality, may be unrated at the time of investment.
+Senior loans may not fall within the definition of "securities," and are generally not registered with the Securities and Exchange Commission and therefore an investor in senior loans may not receive the protection of the federal securities laws.
+Senior loans are also generally not registered with any state securities commission and generally are not listed on any securities exchange.
+In addition, the amount of public information available on senior loans generally is less extensive than that available for other types of assets.
+Additionally, senior loans generally have floating interest rates that may have been tied to the London Interbank Offered Rate ("LIBOR") which has ceased publication.
+Transitioning to the Secured Overnight Financing Rate ("SOFR"), or any alternative reference rate, may affect the value, liquidity or return on certain investments previously based on LIBOR. - Certain funds held by the trust may invest in shares of BDCs.
 The share prices of common stock of BDCs are often more volatile than other investments.
 BDCs generally employ leverage, which magnifies gains and losses on amounts invested but reduces aggregate returns.
 Leverage limits applicable to BDCs under the Investment Company Act of 1940 are higher than the leverage limits applicable to other investment companies.
 BDCs also typically charge higher fees than other investment companies.
-BDCs generally depend on the ability to access capital markets, acquire suitable investments and monitor and administer those investments in order to maintain their status as BDCs and ultimately achieve their investment objectives.
+BDCs generally depend on the ability to access capital markets, acquire suitable investments and monitor and administer those investment objectives.
 Negative developments in the capital markets may adversely affect BDCs' ability to finance investments.
 BDCs often invest insecurities that are not publicly traded, which may adversely affect the valuation and liquidity of those securities. - Certain funds held by the trust may invest in preferred securities.
 Preferred securities combine some of the characteristics of both stocks and bonds.
 Like bonds, preferred securities generally pay a fixed rate of income and are sold on the basis of yield.
 However, like common stocks, they are traded on major exchanges.
 Preferred securities are "senior securities" which have preference over common stocks, but not debt, of an issuer. - The trust is not actively managed.
 Except in limited circumstances, the trust will hold, and continue to buy, shares of the same securities even if their market value declines.